bombyrakety/bombyrakety/README.md

 - 🌱 I’m currently learning Python, SQL, JavaScript, Node.js, React, MATLAB, R

-- 👯 I’m looking to collaborate on AI/ML Implementation in Healthcare - My Bachelor's Thesis was focused on Stress Detection Algorithms uaing Biosignals
+- 👯 I’m looking to collaborate on AI/ML Implementation in Healthcare - My Bachelor's Thesis was focused on Stress Detection Algorithms using Biosignals

 - 🤔 I’m looking for help with Data Analysis in general